Things to Do in Haifa

 When to Visit

 Spring (March-May) offers Haifa's most pleasant weather with temperatures averaging 18-25°C (64-77°F) and minimal rainfall.
 The Báhá'í Gardens are spectacular during this period.
 Expect 20% higher accommodation prices during Passover (March/April).
 Summer (June-August) brings hot, humid conditions with temperatures reaching 28-32°C (82-90°F), but coastal breezes provide relief.
 This is peak season with 30-40% price premiums, though beaches are perfect and outdoor festivals abound.
-The Israel Festival runs July-August with world-class performances.
+The Israel Festival runs July-August with excellent performances.
 Autumn (September-November) delivers ideal weather—warm days (22-28°C), cool evenings, and crystal-clear skies.
 September can still feel summery, while November brings occasional rain.
 Holiday of Holidays festival (December) celebrates Haifa's multicultural spirit with 25% higher prices.
 Winter (December-February) is mild (12-18°C) with the year's heaviest rainfall (60-80mm monthly), making it perfect for museum visits and cozy café culture.
 Accommodation drops 30-40% below peak rates.
 Best value: November and February offer great weather with moderate pricing.
-Culture enthusiasts should visit during Holiday of Holidays, while garden lovers prefer March-May.
+Culture ensoiasts should visit during Holiday of Holidays, while garden lovers prefer March-May.
 Beach seekers will love June-September despite higher costs.

 Haifa location map